‘There are many rooms in my Father’s house’. This is ‘The Family Room’. We hope you find plenty here to do together as a family. Welcome!

 - Encouraging your children to consider something they can be grateful to God for each day,

-- Praying to our Guardian Angels (see prayer example attached), or
+- Praying to our Guardian Angels (see prayer example attached)

 First Holy Communion

 Parents, we have updated our ‘Sacraments‘ page with the current state of play for the parents of children on the 2020 First Holy Communion programme and those wanting their child to prepare for First Holy Communion in 2021.
 Contact the First Holy Communion team on email or phone (Lizzie, 0787 286 7203) if you have any questions.

 Each week, we will be sharing a faith-based activity that families can complete together.
 We hope that you enjoy them, and we invite you to share your completed activities with us.

 25th July 2021 – 17th Sunday in Ordinary Time – Celebrating World Day for Grandparents and the Elderly